Liarzax/VectorDefence/README.md

 Changes
 ==================
+v0.1.4-Alpha build.7;
+ - Fixed shield not powering up again after being shot down, even after picking up power-up!
+ - Fixed player taking damage from picking up power-ups.
+ - Increased chance of a shield power-up spawning.
+ - Refactored a bunch of classes to allow easier reading, editing, expanding.

 v0.1.3-Alpha build.6;
  - Fixed static pointers to things that should be static, like Screen Height/Width.
  - Added several checks to remove late game lagg, like bullets/enemies off the screen, etc.
- - Marginally increased the size of the Powerup, Little easier to get now.
+ - Marginally increased the size of the Power-up, Little easier to get now.
  - Elongated the Blue enemies, make them stand out now.
- - Added a new Powerup!
-Regenerate dem Shields! - very rare to come accross, to rare even.
+ - Added a new Power-up!
+Regenerate dem Shields! - very rare to come across, to rare even.
- -

 v0.1.3-Alpha build.5;
  - Fixed Versioning.